 Continue Reading » Homemade Equipment - How to Make an Adjustable Slosh Pipe

-You want to deadlift using standard plates but the small plates mean the bar is too low to the floor.
+You want to deadlift using small standard plates but the small plates mean the bar is too low to the floor.
 What do you do?
 You simply place the weights on blocks to bring the bar up to a more standard deadlift height which is one that matches where the bar would be with Olympic plates.

 Continue Reading » How to Deadlift with Standard Plates